mui/material-ui/docs/src/pages/careers/react-engineer-x-charts.md

 In the long term, we envision using the pro-code charting API as a distribution channel for building more abstract charting primitives, using low-code and AI.

-We also need help to continue to make the components easier to use, make it more customizable, [improve performance](https://www.causal.app/blog/react-perf), make it more accessible, improve the health of the open-source by engaging and collaborating with the community, guide developers to answers, and just generally being a positive presence in the community.

 ## About the role

 ### Why this is interesting